-Every government has a rule set for Letting out Reliefs and Private Residence Reliefs .
-In the UK too there are certain taxes and reliefs settled for its residents.
+Every government has a rule set for Private Residence Relief and Letting Relief.
+In the UK too there are certain taxes and reliefs settled for its private & letting residents.
 It is recommended that you understand the tax and reliefs rules and regulations of private residence so that you don’t end up paying more or violating government’s tax rules.

 There is no CGT (Capital Gains Tax) to be paid when you sell or dispose of your house if following applies: